Lich-Corals/linux-file-converter-addon/README.md

 Converting a file can take some time.
 There is no indicator when the process is done.

+> [!IMPORTANT]
-If you experience any issues with the extension, please report it on the [issues](https://github.com/Lich-Corals/linux-file-converter-addon/issues) page.
+> If you experience any issues with the extension, please report it on the [issues](https://github.com/Lich-Corals/linux-file-converter-addon/issues) page.

 # Contributing
 Contributions are always welcome!